 An exhibition will show best practice of wood buildings in all kinds of typologies (private and public, rural and urban, high and low rise).

-A seminar on energy-efficient wood building will adress professionals to enlarge their knowledge.
+A seminar on energy-efficient wood building will address professionals to enlarge their knowledge.
 Exhibition and seminar will be combined with local events in a "road show" that take place at many places throughout the partner countries.
 By this the public, stakeholders, professionals and decision makers will learn more about the advantages of building with wood and stereotypes against wood buildings can be dismantled.
 The events will help networking and knowledge transfer.

 - Ministry of Economic Affairs, Labor and Housing Baden-Württemberg (DE, Lead)